migueldiazpdj/Multi-Axis-Regression-Approach-for-ITP-Aero-Manufacturing-Data/README.md

 ## 📜 License
 This project is licensed under the MIT License.

-## ✍️ Author
-This project was developed for learning and educational purposes.
-Contributions are welcome!

 ## Contact
 For questions or further collaborations, feel free to reach out.